hashicorp/terraform-provider-hcp/docs/guides/packer-bucket-rbac.md

   policy_data   = data.hcp_iam_policy.mypolicy.policy_data
 }
 ```

-A resource's policy binding assigns a single role to a list of principals.
-The `hcp_packer_bucket_iam_binding` resource updates the Bucket IAM policy to bind a role to a new member.
-Existing bindings are preserved.

 The following example assigns role contriubtor for a service principal to the production bucket, and also preserves existing bindings.